doctrine/orm/docs/en/reference/basic-mapping.rst

 speak of "mapping something", which means writing the mapping metadata that describes your entity.

-Doctrine provides several different ways to specifying object-relational mapping metadata:
+Doctrine provides several different ways to specify object-relational mapping metadata:

 -  :doc:`Docblock Annotations <annotations-reference>`